kudobuilder/kudo/keps/0035-json-schema-export.md

 - Add additional attributes required for a useful JSON-schema
 - Add support to export a JSON-schema that describes the parameters
-- Maybe: Allow installation/update of an operator instance with a structured object described by the exported JSON-schema?
 - Prepare Implementation of KEP-33 in the future

 ### Non-Goals

 - Handle multiple CRD versions
 - Replace the `params.yaml` with a json-schema
-- Add validation for parametersKEP-34
+- Add validation for parameters

 ## Proposal

-This is where we get down to the nitty gritty of what the proposal actually is.
+Add new types as well as optional new attributes to enhance the parameters and bring them closer to JSON-Schema.

+Implement an export that generates a valid JSON-Schema out of the flat parameter list.

 ### User Stories